What is a bond program? How does it work?

-- The City’s net debt as a percentage of our assessed valuation (property tax value) is always under 2%.
+- The City’s net debt as a percentage of our assessed valuation (property tax value) is always under 2 percent.

-- The City’s debt service expenditures (debt repayments) as a percentage of our total expenditures never exceed 20%.
+- The City’s debt service expenditures (debt repayments) as a percentage of our total expenditures never exceed 20 percent.

 - The term of the debt (the life of the bond) never exceeds the life of the roadway or facility being constructed.

 The proposed $189 million bond program stays within these targets.
 Currently the City’s bond ratings are at the highest levels in our history.
 Bond ratings are a measure of how the financial world sees the City as an investment risk.
 Our ratings are reflective of our fiscal management.